Ziconius/FudgeC2/README.md

 Fudge comes with default boot configurations, which can be altered in:

-`<install dir>/Fudge/Storage/settings.py`
+`<install dir>/FudgeC2/Storage/settings.py`

-These settings include Fudge application port, SSL, and database.
+These settings include FudgeC2 application port, SSL, and database name.

 Depending on your network design/RT architecture deployment, you will likely need to configure a number of proxy and routing adjustments.
 The most common configuration setup is to use Fudge over HTTP(S) using a reverse NGINX/Apache2 proxy.